ayoubHam2000/Lab-management/Fonctionnalité.md

 *super admin*
 can add admin
 can deactivate/activate admin
-can access account and add relations to any admin can change password and profile info to all users can access the menu basically he can do anything but he can't delete himself
+can add relations to any user
+can change password and profile info to all users can access the menu basically he can do anything but he can't delete himself